Beach Getaway Guide

 The Main Route: Pune to Goa via Kolhapur-Belgaum (NH48 + NH66)

 Nine out of ten times, this is the route we take.
 Pune to Satara to Kolhapur to Belgaum (Belagavi) to Goa.
 It is about 465 km, mostly on the national highway, and takes 8-9 hours with a couple of stops.
+You can book this exact trip on our Pune to Goa cab page.
 Here is what each stretch actually looks like:

 Pune to Satara (120 km, ~2 hours)

 You leave Pune via the Navale Bridge area and join NH48 heading south.
-The first 30 km through Katraj and the tunnel area can be slow if you leave after 7 AM — that stretch sees heavy truck traffic.
-Once you cross Shirwal, the road opens up into a beautiful four-lane highway through the Sahyadri foothills.
+The first 30 km through Katraj and the tunnel area can be slow if you leave after 7 AM, since that stretch sees heavy truck traffic.
+Once you cross Shirwal, the road opens up into a wide four-lane highway running through the Sahyadri foothills.
 The Satara stretch is flat, fast, and easy driving.
 Most of our drivers cover this in under 2 hours.
+The same opening leg is shared with our Pune to Satara cab trips, so the road is very familiar to us.

 Toll: There is a toll plaza at Khed-Shivapur (around ₹95 for a car) and one more before Satara (around ₹75).